 It’s taken us four and a half hours, including all of our stops, and we’ve arrived at Lake Tekapo.
 This is truly one of the most peaceful vistas in the whole country.
 It’s always incredible to take in the colour of the lake – it looks as though it’s been put through a filter!
 Be sure to check out the St. John Observatory while you are here: the dark skies around Tekapo are breathtaking!

 The time has flown and the journey has been relaxing.
 That’s the beauty of the scenic route to Tekapo, and of all the other scenic routes throughout New Zealand.
-If you have a bit more time of your travels, we urge you to check out other travel routes through the South Island:

 Happy travelling on the scenic route to Tekapo!